anas-rz/anas-rz.github.io/index.md

 * **April 2023:** [Multimodaltrace: Deepfake Detection using Audiovisual Representation Learning](https://openaccess.thecvf.com/content/CVPR2023W/WMF/html/Raza_Multimodaltrace_Deepfake_Detection_Using_Audiovisual_Representation_Learning_CVPRW_2023_paper.html) (CVPR 2023 Workshop on Media Forensics)

 **Projects**
+* Facial Recognition Deployment with PostgreSQL and `pgvector`: Deployment of a FastAPI application that utilizes PostgreSQL as its database backend, with support for the pgvector extension for facial recognition.
+It includes functionality for extracting and saving facial embeddings to PostgreSQL, as well as comparing new embeddings to find the closest facial embeddings.
+* **K3-Addons: Additional multi-backend functionality for Keras 3.** Multibackend attention mechanisms, advanced optimizers, or specialized layers, etc in Keras 3.
 * **K3IM: Keras 3 Image Models** Implementation of Image Models  and their 1D/3D/Space-Time extensions in Keras 3 \(more than 30 in total\).
 The models have been trained and tested with TensorFlow, PyTorch and JAX backends. ([repo](https://github.com/anas-rz/k3im/))
 * **Keras Core:** Open-source contributions include implementing cross-backend patch extraction for vision transformer-like models and porting examples to Keras Core ([merged pull requests](https://github.com/keras-team/keras-core/pulls?q=is%3Apr+is%3Amerged+author%3Aanas-rz)).
 * **Deep Forgery Detector:** Designed and developed Deep Forgery Detector, an extensible framework for deploying visual deepfake detection algorithms (work done at SMILES Lab @ Oakland University).